-2022 Annual Meeting
+2023 Annual Meeting

-The 2022 Annual Meeting of Stockholders of Medifast, Inc. (the "Annual Meeting") will be held at 4:30 p.m.
-Eastern Time on Wednesday, June 15, 2022, for the purposes set forth in the accompanying Notice of 2022 Annual Meeting of Stockholders.
-The Annual Meeting will be held in person at The Four Seasons Baltimore, 200 International Drive, Baltimore, Maryland 21202.
+The 2023 Annual Meeting of Stockholders of Medifast, Inc. (the "Annual Meeting") will be held at 4:30 p.m.
+Eastern Time on Wednesday, June 14, 2023, in person at The Four Seasons Baltimore, 200 International Drive, Baltimore, Maryland 21202, for the purposes set forth in the accompanying Notice of 2023 Annual Meeting of Stockholders.
 This Proxy Statement and the accompanying proxy are furnished in connection with the solicitation by our Board of Directors (the "Board") of proxies to be used at the Annual Meeting and at any adjournment or postponement of the meeting.
 We refer to Medifast, Inc. in this Proxy Statement as "we," "us," "our," the "Company" or "Medifast."